avocadobravado/Project-Portfolio/README.md

 * **Tools:** CSS, Sass, Materialize, jQuery, JavaScript, Node, npm, Bower, Gulp, BetterDoctor API

 #### [Geocache Me](https://github.com/avocadobravado/javascript-week4)
-* **Description:** The app allows users to search for geocaches in the existing database, as well as add new geocaches.
+* **Description:** The app allows users to search for geocaches, as well as add new geocaches.
 Users can also view specific details of an individual cache (latitude, longitude, physical address, and submitter/creator of the cache) by clicking on the "See Details" button.
 * **Tools:** CSS, Bootstrap, JavaScript, TypeScript, Angular 2, Node, Bower, npm, Angular CLI, Firebase, Geocode API

 #### [Beeripedia](https://github.com/avocadobravado/beer-dictionary)